 The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
-Human rights organizations described an increase in military presence, including numerous military checkpoints, in the Tamil north, as a measure of the government’s COVID-19 response.
+Human rights organizations described military presence, including numerous military checkpoints, in the north and east as a measure of the government’s COVID-19 response and travel restrictions.

 e.
 Status and Treatment of Internally Displaced Persons

 The country’s civil war, which ended in 2009, caused widespread, prolonged displacement, including forced displacement by the government and the LTTE, particularly of Tamil and Muslim civilians.
-The Rajapaksa government consolidated the IDP remit of the former Ministry of National Policies, Economic Affairs, Resettlement Rehabilitation, Northern Province Development and Youth Affairs under the State Minister of Rural Housing and Construction & Building Material Industries, but did not report any change in the number of IDPs or any new efforts to resettle them.
-The majority of IDPs continued to reside in Jaffna, Kilinochchi, Mannar, and Batticaloa Districts in the north and east.
-While all IDPs had full freedom of movement, most were unable to return home due to: land mines; restrictions designating their home areas as part of HSZs; lack of economic opportunities; inability to access basic public services, including acquiring documents verifying land ownership; lack of government resolution of competing land ownership claims; and other war-related reasons.
+The State Ministry of Rural Housing and Construction & Building Material Industries is responsible for internally displaced person (IDP) issues.
+In May the State Ministry appointed three officers to resolve problems faced by persons in the Northern and Eastern Provinces, including land questions.
+Most IDPs continued to reside in Jaffna, Kilinochchi, Mannar, and Batticaloa Districts in the north and east.
+While all IDPs had full freedom of movement, most were unable to return home due to land mines; restrictions designating their home areas as part of HSZs; lack of economic opportunities; inability to access basic public services, including acquiring documents verifying land ownership; lack of government resolution of competing land ownership claims; and other war-related reasons.

 f.
 Protection of Refugees

 Access to Asylum: The law does not provide for the granting of asylum or refugee status.
+Remaining in Sri Lanka as a recognized refugee is not permitted by authorities.
 A 2005 memorandum of understanding allows UNHCR to operate in the country to conduct refugee registration and status determinations.
+But with no legal or policy framework on asylum in the country, ability to enter the country to seek asylum remained difficult, with at least one known instance of refoulement.
 UNHCR also facilitated durable solutions for refugees in the form of resettlement to third countries.
 The government relied on UNHCR to provide food, housing, and education for refugees in the country and to pursue third-country resettlement for them.
-Asylum seekers, on the other hand, had to rely on the support of NGOs for basic needs.
+Asylum seekers, however, had to rely on the support of NGOs for basic needs.

 Rape and Domestic Violence: The law prohibits rape and domestic violence, but enforcement of the law was inconsistent.
-The law does not explicitly criminalize rape of men but does criminalize “grave sexual abuse.”
-The prescribed penalties for rape are seven to 20 years’ imprisonment and a fine of at least 200,000 rupees, a modest amount.
+The law does not criminalize rape of men but does criminalize “grave sexual abuse.”
+The prescribed penalties for rape are seven to 20 years’ imprisonment and a fine of at least 200,000 rupees ($1,000).
 For domestic violence, a victim can obtain a protection order for one year and request a maintenance allowance.
 The law prohibits spousal rape only if the spouses are legally separated.

 Sexual Harassment: Sexual harassment is a criminal offense carrying a maximum sentence of five years in prison.
 Sexual harassment was common and was a particularly widespread problem in public transport.